Embroidery Hoop Wreaths for old shirts

-This one took 3 trips to the store and one redo to complete it — but I LOVE it and think it was worth the hassle.
+This one took me three trips to the store and one redo to complete it — but I LOVE it and think it was worth the hassle.

 Sunflower Embroidery Hoop Wreaths